CpuID/ec2-mock/README.md

 Other endpoints may follow in future.

+Motivation for this was testing "infrastructure as code" builds (eg. Packer image provisioners) that talk to the EC2 API and fetch tags to perform other tasks, in a locally mocked environment.

 # Usage

 Any environment variables named with a prefix of `TAG__` will be propagated through, with the environment naming syntax as follows: